hoppscotch/docs/content/en/quickstart/mqtt.md

 1. Connect to the mqtt server (e.g `wss://test.mosquitto.org:8081`)

-2. Check Log to see if conncetionnwas successful or not
+2. Check Log to see if connection was successful or not

 3. To test your server add messages under a topic and publish it.

 4. Any other device in the server that has subscribed to that topic will get your communication

-5. You can recieve messages by subscribing to a topic that some other device in the server is transmitting in.
+5. You can receive messages by subscribing to a topic that some other device in the server is transmitting in.

 6. All results will be available in the Log section.